wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 1.6 =
+- Added a new option in the cookie-based Brute Force Login Attack prevention feature to allow users to use this feature together with the WordPress's post/page password protection feature.
+- Fixed a bug in the 5G firewall rules to so that the printed rules include the correct number of '\' characters.
+- Fixed a minor bug in the "restore from backed up htaccess file" feature.
+- Enhanced the "Save current wp-config.php file" feature so it will continue to work with all of the firewall rules active on the site.
+- Added extra checks to account for some error scenarios caused on some servers when recursive file search is done.

 = 1.5 =
 - Added new feature - Cookie-based Brute Force Login Attack Prevention.
 Check under the "Firewall" menu for this new feature.